Schema Extension

 </schema>

 This file is all it takes to extend the schema.
-It extends user with two custom attributes:
+It extends user with four custom attributes:

 officeNumber